capmeth/acid/docsite/docs/reference/options.md

 Setting a value to `null` or an empty string has the same effect as omitting it - the default internal component will be used.

-Visit [Custom Components](section/comps_custom) page for more details on how this works.
+Visit [Customizing Components](document/integration-components) for more details on how this works.

 ## copy